 Venture to the King Valley in Victoria's High Country and you could be forgiven for thinking you'd been transported to the picturesque hills of northern Italy.
-For the vineyards, perched on the fertile slopes that rise above the King River, are home to great wines and their makers.
+For these vineyards, perched on the fertile slopes that rise above the King River, are home to great wines and their innovative makers.
 First, second and third generation Italian migrant families continue a tradition, today treating the Australian palate with their Mediterranean-inspired wines.
 Pinot grigio, arneis, verduzzo, sangiovese, tempranillo and barbera formed their first wave.

 Then in 1999, inspired by a childhood growing up in the town of Valdobbiadene, the birthplace of prosecco, Otto Dal Zotto planted the first prosecco vines in the King Valley.
 Its fresh, crisp, palate proved instantly popular with those seeking a relaxed yet stylish, celebratory drink.
-Since that first planting, five other King Valley winemakers have followed suit – Brown Brothers, Chrismont, Ciccone, Pizzini and Sam Miranda.
+Since that first planting, four other King Valley winemakers have followed suit – Brown Brothers, Chrismont, Pizzini and Sam Miranda.